Home » Dessert Recipes » Puff Pastry Apple Turnovers

 These homemade puff pastry Apple Turnovers are so easy.

-This recipe is really simple to make using store-bought dough and a fresh apple pie filling.
-Enjoy these bakery-style, flaky pastries that you have baked yourself for breakfast, brunch or dessert!
+This recipe is straightforward to make using store-bought puff pastry and a fresh apple pie filling.
+Enjoy these bakery-style, flaky pastries that you have baked yourself for breakfast, brunch, or dessert!

 puff pastry apple turnovers on a white plate dusting with powdered sugar.